simphony/simphony-remote/doc/source/deployment.rst

 Single Machine
 --------------

-Deployment of the complete system in a single machine/VM.
+Deployment of the complete system in a single machine/VM with no previous installation.

 .. note::